Lactose-Restricted Diet: Care Instructions

 Skip Navigation

-With planning, you can avoid lactose and still eat a tasty and nutritious diet and get enough calcium to maintain healthy bones.
-Your doctor and dietitian will help you design a diet based on your level of lactose intolerance and what you like to eat.
-Always talk with your doctor or dietitian before you make changes in your diet.
+With planning, you can avoid lactose and still get enough calcium and vitamin D to maintain healthy bones.
+A dietitian can help you find foods that work based on your level of lactose intolerance and what you like to eat.

 How can you care for yourself at home?

-• Limit the amount of milk and milk products in your diet.
-Spread small amounts of milk or milk products throughout the day, instead of larger amounts all at once.
+• Limit milk and milk products.
+Try having smaller amounts of milk or milk products throughout the day, instead of larger amounts all at once.

 • If you have bad symptoms when you eat or drink something with lactose, you may need to avoid it completely.